codescape/jira-multiple-subtasks/docs/syntax.md

 Please note: If the provided assignee cannot be found no assignee will be used.

+You can also assign the subtask to the current user:

+    - This subtask is assigned to the logged in user
+      assignee: @current

+And you can also inherit the assignee of the parent issue:

+    - This subtask is assigned to the assignee of the parent issue
+      assignee: @inherit

 #### Reporter

 By default, the current user will be used as the reporter on newly created subtasks.